grafana/faro-web-sdk/packages/react/README.md

 ## React router with data router

-To set up Faro-React with React Router V6 without Data routers
+To set up Faro-React with React Router V6 with Data routers.

 1. Set up Faro
 2. Instrument the data router